We are dedicated to supporting the wellbeing and personal development of all learners here at USP College.

 - The College provides a safe and friendly learning environment compliant with UK Health & Safety legislation.

-- CCTV is installed at various point around each campus.
+- CCTV is installed at various points around each campus.

 The Government set out its definition of British Values in the 2011 PREVENT Strategy.
 We understand our responsibility in promoting and encouraging a culture and ethos that upholds these values and are committed to creating an environment that is inclusive, mutually respectful and free from discrimination.